Maryanne Lewis: Early life

-Maryanne Lewis grew up in family of six in Dedham, Massachusetts.
+Maryanne Lewis grew up in a family of six in Dedham, Massachusetts.
 She graduated from Dedham High School.
+As a child, she was among the first visitors to the Dedham Public Library's Endicott Branch on the day it opened.

 Lewis received her B.A. from Trinity College in Washington D.C.
 She then went on to earn her Juris Doctor Degree from The Catholic University of America Columbus School of Law.
-While attending law school, she worked as a staff assistant to then Speaker of the House, Thomas P. Tip O'Neill.
+While attending law school, she was a staff assistant to then Speaker of the House, Thomas P. Tip O'Neill.

 When she returned to Massachusetts, Lewis served as an Assistant District Attorney in Suffolk County, Massachusetts.
 After her tenure at the District Attorney's office she went into private law practice.

 Political career

 In 1995, Lewis was elected to the Massachusetts House of Representatives for the 11th Norfolk District.
-She served four terms in the Massachusetts State legislature (1995–2003).
+She served four terms in the Massachusetts State Legislature (1995–2003).
 As a Representative, during the late 1990s, Maryanne Lewis, a top deputy of House Speaker Thomas Finneran often presided during House sessions, assisting Speaker Finneran, during his long run as "one of the Hill's most influential figures".

 After her defeat in the 2002 Democratic primary, Lewis left the State Legislature.

 She was named the Congressional Legislative Director for the National Association of Government Employees (NAGE) in 2003.
 Maryanne Lewis currently runs her own independent consulting firm.
-She also was recently elected to a five-year term on the Scituate Housing Authority.
+In 2011 she was elected to a five-year term on the Scituate Housing Authority.

 2010 Congressional Campaign

 In August, 2010, Lewis announced her candidacy for the 10th Congressional district of Massachusetts, an area running from Quincy, Massachusetts down to Cape Cod and the Islands.
 Lewis collected over 4,000 signatures to be included on the November 2nd ballot as an Independent.
-She is the only woman running in the 10th District Congressional race.
+She was the only woman running in the 10th District Congressional race.

-Lewis is a self-proclaimed conservative running on a platform of economic recovery through job creation and fiscal responsibility, immigration reform, 2nd Amendment protection, coastal protection, and reducing energy dependence.
+Lewis ran as a self-proclaimed conservative running on a platform of economic recovery through job creation and fiscal responsibility, immigration reform, 2nd Amendment protection, coastal protection, and reducing energy dependence.
+She lost the race to Bill Keating, District Attorney of Norfolk County, Massachusetts, 5.9% to 46.9%.

+Lewis has not stood for election in Massachusetts since 2010.